YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 **Observation:** The hex dump confirms the sequence `5c 2d` (Escaped Minus) is present in the binary built from the patched source.

 ### 4. Forensic Audit of Artifacts
-We verified the output of the custom-built package using a standard DocBook SGML test case (CHECKME).
+I verified the output of the custom-built package using a standard DocBook SGML test case (CHECKME).

 **Command:**
 ```bash